joshcase/code-blue-gentamicin/README.md

 📖 &nbsp;An example project from my book [**Code Blue: An Introduction to Programming for Doctors and Medical Students**](https://gumroad.com/products/NMtSD/).

-💊&nbsp;In this project, we build a simple web interface for generating admission notes as if they were to fit straight into a patient’s paper chart.
+💊&nbsp;In this project, we build a gentamicin dose calculator to help doctors and pharmacists calculate the right dose with confidence.

 🙅‍&nbsp;Please note, while these guidelines are loosely based on Australian standards, if you’re treating actual patients, please get your advice from elsewhere.
 The content within has been greatly abridged for the purposes of simplicity and teaching programming. **Not intended for clinical use**.